Netherlands–United States relations: Modern relations

 In 2001 the United States was attacked during the September 11 attacks and in response invoked article 5 of the North Atlantic Alliance for the first time since its inception.
 The royal armed forces of the Netherlands responded by mobilizing the 11th Airmobile Brigade and most of its active duty Air Force and started to actively patrol European air space with the halting of global commercial air travel to the United States with the activation of the SCATANA plan.
 The Dutch prime minister Wim Kok issued a statement vowing to bring to justice any and all perpetrators of the attack at any cost.
 Queen Beatrix conveyed her condolences per telegram to president Bush.
 With the subsequent United States invasion of Afghanistan the Netherlands were active participants in the International Security Assistance Force and Operation Enduring Freedom.

 In 2005, George W. Bush traveled to several countries including the Netherlands to commemorate the 60th anniversary of World War 2 ending and commemorate Victory in Europe Day at the Netherlands American Cemetery and Memorial at Margraten near Maastricht.
 George W. Bush met with Jan Peter Balkenende during the visit to discuss trade and security matters.
 It is widely believed that Dutch Prime Minister asked for the end of using the Netherlands as a hub in the CIA's extraordinary renditions.

 In 2016, the Netherlands joined the U.S.-led coalition against ISIL in Iraq and Syria.
+During the first presidency of Donald Trump the American troops stationed in the Netherlands increased by a few.

+In August 2023, as part of the agreement the United States approved delivery of advanced F-16 fighter jets from the Netherlands to Ukraine.

 In 2024, the Netherlands and the United States entered into security agreements with Ukraine in response to the Russian invasion of Ukraine as part of a larger NATO initiative to support Ukraine with ammunition and weapons systems.
-As part of the agreement the United States approved delivery of advanced F-16 fighter jets from the Netherlands to Ukraine.
 The appointment of Mark Rutte as Secretary General of NATO was favored by the United States president Joe Biden.